-30. Pursuant to paragraph 3 of the Receivership Order, the Receiver is empowered to, inter alia:

-- Market any or all of the Property, including advertising and soliciting offers in respect of the Property or any part or parts thereof and negotiating such terms and conditions of sale as the Receiver in its discretion may deem appropriate; - b.
-Sell, convey, transfer, lease or assign the Property or any part or parts thereof out of the ordinary course of business, - In respect of the Property which is livestock, all or some of the Property to slaughter houses at market prices, without the approval of this Court; - ii.
-In respect of Property which is not livestock, or livestock not being sold to a slaughter house at market prices: - A. without the approval of this Court in respect of any transaction not exceeding \$100,000, provided that the aggregate consideration for all such transactions does not exceed \$500,000; and - B. with the approval of this Court in respect of any transaction in which the purchase price or the aggregate purchase price exceeds the applicable amount set out in the preceding clause;
+- 14. Pursuant to paragraph 3 of the Receivership Order, the Receiver is empowered to, inter alia: - a. market any or all of the Property, including advertising and soliciting offers in respect of the Property or any part or parts thereof and negotiating such terms and conditions of sale as the Receiver in its discretion may deem appropriate; - b. sell, convey, transfer, lease or assign the Property or any part or parts thereof out of the ordinary course of business, in respect of Property which is not livestock: - i. without the approval of this Court in respect of any transaction not exceeding \$100,000, provided that the aggregate consideration for all such transactions does not exceed \$500,000; and - ii. with the approval of this Court in respect of any transaction in which the purchase price or the aggregate purchase price exceeds the applicable amounts set out in (i);

-and in each such case notice under subsection 59(10) of The Personal Property Security Act (Manitoba), or section 134(1) of The Real Property Act (Manitoba), as the case may be, shall not be required; and c.
-Apply for a vesting order or other orders necessary to convey the Property or any part or parts thereof to a purchaser or purchasers thereof, free and clear of any liens or encumbrances affecting such Property.
+and in each such case notice under subsection 59(10) of The Personal Property Security Act (Manitoba), or section 134(1) of The Real Property Act (Manitoba), as the case may be, shall not be required;

+c. apply for a vesting order or other orders necessary to convey the Property or any part or parts thereof to a purchaser or purchasers thereof, free and clear of any liens or encumbrances affecting such Property.

-Receivership Order at paras 3(k) - (m) First Report at para 2
+Receivership Order at paras 3(k)-(m)

-31. In determining whether the APA ought to be approved, this Honorable Court must consider the following factors (the "Soundair Test") outlined by the Ontario Court of Appeal in Royal Bank v Soundair Corp.:
+- 15. In determining whether the Park Blvd.
+APA ought to be approved, this Honourable Court must consider the following factors (the "Soundair Test") outlined by the Ontario Court of Appeal in Royal Bank v Soundair Corp.: - a.

-- a.
 Whether sufficient effort has been made to obtain the best price and the receiver has not acted improvidently; - b.
 The interests of all parties; - c.
 The efficacy and integrity of the process by which offers are obtained; and - d.
 Whether there has been unfairness in the working out of the process.

-Royal Bank v Soundair Corp., (1991) 4 OR (3d) 1 (ONCA) ("Soundair"), para 16 [Tab 3] Royal Bank of Canada v Keller & Sons Farming Ltd., 2016 MBQB 77 at para 14 [Tab 4]
+Royal Bank v Soundair Corp., (1991) 4 OR (3d) 1 (ONCA) ("Soundair"), para 16 [Tab 3]

+Royal Bank of Canada v Keller & Sons Farming Ltd., 2016 MBQB 77 at para 14 [Tab 4]